ckpdr/cookpad-hiring-primer-search-platform/PROCESS.md

 - **IMPORTANT:** Once you have access, you should **immediately fork** the repository.
 This way we can make sure that there won't be any technical issues later for pushing the solution.
 You should ensure your fork is a **private repository** (this is the default Github behaviour).
-- You should work on the problem for no more than 3 hours.
+- You should work on the problem for no more than 3 hours in total.
 An incremental Git commit history is encouraged but not required.

 To submit the exercise: